-- o Math clubs
+- Math clubs

 - Science fairs

 - o 4-H Club

-- o Building models
+- Building models

-Example Jobs Pathway

-Chemists Microbiologists Soil & Plant Science and Math
+Example Jobs Pathway Chemists Microbiologists Soil & Plant Scientists Math Teachers Science and Math Medical Researchers Lab worker Research Civil Engineers Mechanical Engineers Engineering

-Scientists Math Teachers

-Medical Researchers Lab worker Research

-Civil Engineers Mechanical Engineers Engineering

 "Organizer"

 People who are organizers work in many kinds of jobs.
 They can work in finances and banking, libraries, and offices.
 They usually like to keep a schedule, and they pay attention to details and order.
 Many of these jobs are in demand in Alaska.